 Way back in time, when Murshidabad was the capital of the Nawabs of Bengal, the place was a flourishing port on the Ganges, tucked inside a bend in the river.
 So it was here —around 1700 — that Ajodhya Ram Roy of Pirojpur village decided to settle down with his family.
 Ajodhya Ram Roy and his son Dinobandhu Roy traded in silk and built up a sizable business in silk export.
 But after the English East India Company defeated the Nawab of Murshidabad and subsequently decided to straighten out the course of Ganges to facilitate direct passage of boats between Murshidabad and Behrampore (now Baharampur), the place lost its strategic importance and dwindled away.

 Accommodation: 14 people with a double occupancy room.

-Check in: 11:00am
+Check in: 11:00 AM

-Check out: 10:00am
+Check out: 10:00 AM

 Spread over a massive area of 41 acres, the magnificence of Murshidabad’s Hazarduari Palace is second to none.
-This stunning structure spreads over a massive area of 41 acres on the Kila Nizamat campus, and its splendor is second to none.
+This stunning structure spreads over a massive area of 41 acres on the Kila Nizamat campus, and its splendour is second to none.
 The breathtaking palace is located on the banks of River Bhagirathi and is famous for its grandeur.
 Tourists from all over the world flock this attraction every year to escape the present and get a glimpse of the Nawabi lifestyle.
 The name roughly translates to ‘a thousand doors’ as this palace is embellished with a thousand ornamental gateways.
 Out of these, 900 doors are real, and the rest are false doors which were built to confuse any intruders.
 The construction style of the palace is an amalgam of Italian and Greek architectural styles and is a great example of Murshidabad’s rich cultural heritage.

 On the northern side of the palace lies The Nizamat Imambara, built in 1847 AD by Nawab Nazim Mansoor Ali Khan Feradun Jah, son of Humayun Jah.
 The stunning mosque was built after the Imambara built by Siraj-ud-Doula got burnt down in a fire.

-Moti Jheel-Motijheel used to comprise of a palace and a beautiful lake.
+Motijheel used to comprise of a palace and a beautiful lake.
 The lake still survives, while the palace perished.
 Motijheel is one of the few places that reflect both Indian and British history.

-Footi Mosque-Footi mosque was started by Nawab Sarfaraz Khan.
+Footi mosque was started by Nawab Sarfaraz Khan.
 It is located towards the east of the Hazarduari Palace, at Kumrapore.
 The mosque is believed to be the brainchild of Sarfaraz Khan alone.